-Rural Fire Resources Levy Special Charge overall plan means the overall plan for the Rural Fire Brigades Services to which the special charge for the Rural Fire Brigades Services under this Part 4 applies.

-Rural Fire Brigades Services means the purchase and maintenance of specialist equipment, station improvements and brigade operating costs of the Ipswich Group Rural Fire Brigades.
+Rural Fire Resources Levy overall plan means the overall plan for the Rural Fire Brigades Services to which the special charge for the Rural Fire Brigades Services under this Part 4 applies.
+Rural Fire Brigades Services means the purchase, maintenance of equipment and training by the Ipswich Group Rural Fire Brigades.